Courses / DescriptionsEECS 391: VLSI Systems Design

 DETAILED COURSE TOPICS:

-- Basic layout and schematic capture techniques in Cadence Virtuoso.
+- Basic schematic and layout techniques in Cadence Virtuoso.

-- The design of a small-scale CMOS circuit from scratch (ALU, Systolic circuit, etc.)
+- The design of functional CMOS circuits from scratch (such as ALU, etc.)

 - Midterm Exam – 20%